Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 You may also be interested in:

-- 16 International Dognapping and Dog Theft Statistics to Know in 2022
+- 16 International Dognapping and Dog Theft Statistics to Know

 Featured Image Credit: NPvancheng, Shutterstock